Birch Wilson

 L. Birch Wilson Jr. (1883–1974) was an American political activist, newspaper editor, and civic employee.
 Wilson is best remembered as a member of the governing National Executive Committee of the Socialist Party of America during the 1920s and the éminence grise behind the Socialist mayoral administration of J. Henry Stump in the city of Reading, Pennsylvania as well as the editor of the Reading weekly newspaper, The Labor Advocate.
-His wife, Lillith M. Wilson (1887–1937), was a three term member of the Pennsylvania General Assembly during the decade of the 1930s.
+His wife, Lilith Martin Wilson (1887–1937), was a three term member of the Pennsylvania General Assembly during the decade of the 1930s.

 Biography

 Early years

 L. Birch Wilson Jr., publicly known by his middle name, was born February 7, 1883, in Reading, Pennsylvania, at that time a small city of about 45,000 people located in the Southeastern part of the state.
 Wilson's father was an iron molder and the working-class family's financial means were limited.
 Wilson was educated in the local public school system but was forced to drop out after completing just one year of high school.
 Wilson continued to read after leaving school, however, becoming a self-educated person.

 After leaving school, Wilson worked as an apprentice sign painter, working 60 hours a week for 5 cents an hour, payable at the end of one year.
 When the year was completed, Wilson was abruptly fired and a new apprentice was taken on in his stead on similar financial terms.
 He later became an insurance agent for the American Casualty Company, achieving a modest financial success through his efforts.